 - Queries relating to CITES should be sent to email@example.com

 - Queries relating to zoo licensing and inspections should be sent to firstname.lastname@example.org

 - Queries in relation to development applications which may impact on built and natural heritage should be sent to email@example.com

 National Parks and Wildlife Service staff are an integral part of the crime prevention, investigation and prosecution architecture of the State.
 They are authorised officers under the Wildlife Acts and European Community (Birds and Natural Habitats) Regulations 2011, charged with the protection of endangered habitats, species and wildlife generally, and the investigation of suspected wildlife crime.
 In the context of the Covid-19 restrictions, NPWS staff are recognised as essential workers and are not confined to indoor duties.
 An Garda Síochána are also authorised officers under the Wildlife Acts and the 2011 Regulations and NPWS staff are liaising with them in respect of wildlife crime as appropriate.

 National Parks and Nature Reserves

-Our National Parks and Nature Reserves remain open for local pedestrian access, but car parks, visitor centres, information points and other facilities are temporarily closed.
-We encourage you to continue to enjoy these outdoor resources but we advise you to adhere to the current government guidelines relating to travel and social distancing: at this time people are being asked not to travel more than 2km from their home to visit one of our Parks or Reserves.
+Our National Parks and Nature Reserves remain open, but some visitor centres, information points and other facilities are temporarily closed.
+We encourage you to continue to enjoy these outdoor resources but we advise you to adhere to the current government guidelines relating to travel and social distancing.

 We remind you of the importance of adhering to current public health advice, particularly in relation to physical distancing at all times.
 Please ensure that you maintain a distance of 2 metres between you and others at all times.
-And remember that no more than four people should be in a group at any time unless all group members are from the same household.
+Please check the individual Park websites for more information on visitor centres.